jaydenmcl/SnapBot2/README.md

 # SnapBot
 SnapBot is a simple automation tool for interacting with Snapchat using Puppeteer.
 This bot logs into a Snapchat account, captures a snap with a caption, takes a screenshot, and sends the snap to specified contacts.
 It also includes a logout feature for switching accounts without closing the browser.

+### Here’s what it can do:

+- **Auto Login**: No more manually logging in!
+It handles the login process for you every time, saving you time and effort.
+- **Multiple Accounts**: Got more than one account?
+No worries!
+The bot can handle multiple Snapchat accounts and keep streaks going for all of them simultaneously.
+- **Snapstreak Maintenance**: The bot will make sure your streaks never break again!
+It sends snaps on time and ensures that your streak is always intact.
+- **Custom Captions**: The bot lets you send snaps with captions of your choice.
+You can even integrate APIs to make your snaps more dynamic!
+For example, you could connect a quote API to send daily motivational quotes, or a sports API to automatically send live football match scores.
+The possibilities are endless! ⚽📜

 ## Installation
 1. Clone the repository:
  ```bash